Internships! We have them!

-Eugene Weekly is always looking for news and arts interns with a time commitment designed to fit into a school schedule and the opportunity to publish every week in a newspaper with 37,000 print circulation and an audited circulation of more than 80,000 readers.
+Eugene Weekly is always looking for news and arts interns for our internship program.
+The program has a time commitment designed to fit into a school schedule and the opportunity to publish in a newspaper with 37,000 print circulation and an audited circulation of more than 80,000 readers.

 Eugene Weekly interns have gone on to jobs at The Oregonian, CNN, Portland Mercury, The Daily Astorian, Bend Bulletin, High Country News, Willamette Week and more and of course at EW itself.
-Ideally when interns finish up at EW, they also begin doing paid freelance work for us if they so desire.
+Ideally when interns finish up at EW, they are set up ti begin doing freelance work for us if they so desire.

-Unlike other internships, our interns don’t run errands or stay in the background, an internship with Eugene Weekly means writing weeklys news stories, features or music reviews as well as the chance to write in-depth pieces and to pitch (and write) a cover feature.
-Interns have done stories on and interviewed everyone from Arun Gandhi to nationally touring pop stars.
+Unlike other internships, our interns don’t run errands or stay in the background; an internship with Eugene Weekly means writing news stories, features or music reviews as well as the chance to write in-depth pieces and to pitch (and write) a cover feature.
+Interns have done stories on and interviewed everyone from political candidates to nationally touring pop stars.

 Internship applications are accepted quarterly and on a rolling basis, and we prefer interns who have taken Reporting 1 or have the equivalent training in basic interviewing skills, writing and the ethics of journalism.